top of page

 5) TIPAR methods: Dr. Gregg Nakano, formerly at the University of Hawaii and now senior staff at KASL, has pioneered an efficient and effective method for test performance evaluation by the Marshallese.
 His design is known as TIPAR, an acronym for Transdisciplinary Intergenerational Participatory Action Research.

-6) ARISE Framework: The ARISE Framework was developed in John Hummel’s lab at Argonne National Laboratory in the US and has been used in both Nepal and Bangladesh.
-The acronym stands for “Analysis of Resilience for Integrated System Effectiveness” and is a part of our project resilience evaluation.
-Dr. Hummel is advising KASL.
+6) ARISE Framework: The ARISE Framework was developed in Dr. John Hummel’s lab at Argonne National Laboratory in the US and has been used in both Nepal and Bangladesh.
+The acronym stands for “Analysis of Resilience for Integrated System Effectiveness” and was an early part of our own resilience evaluation.
+Dr. Hummel is now advising both KASL directly and KASL's affiliates in Valparaiso, Chile, who are developing an extensive complexity science program on resilience entitled the CASA Framework.

 7) The Resilience Index: The complementary assessment provided by the Green Jobs Machine listed above works well with the ARISE framework.
 Sharron McPherson’s assessment tools enhance and expand what ARISE is designed to do, but specifically in workforce development.

 8) STAR-TIDES: STAR-TIDES is a capability development research program at George Mason University and a KASL affiliate.
-An earlier publication by one of their principals, "Capability Development through Comprehensive Approaches", provides guidance during idea testing and evaluation.
-The ongoing STAR-TIDES experience with the Broadband Bootcamp initiative within the Yurok Tribe of Klamath, California, and related efforts in Puerto Rico by the same team, are contributing to KASL design.
-More is available here.
+An earlier publication by one of their principals, "Capability Development through Comprehensive Approaches", guides idea testing and evaluation.
+The ongoing STAR-TIDES experience with the Broadband Bootcamp initiative within the Yurok Tribe of Klamath, California, and related efforts in Puerto Rico by the same team, are contributing to KASL's evolving design.
+More is available here

-8) NISP Integration: Participants will be encouraged to consider how their projects fit within the National Industrial Symbiosis Programme to reduce resource requirements and improve waste management, optimizing value in every step.
+8) NISP Integration: Participants have been encouraged to consider how their projects fit within the National Industrial Symbiosis Programme to reduce resource requirements and improve waste management, optimizing value in every step.